sage-code/maj/basic.md

 * jo levu sifo = I am washing myself
 * su wazu sifo = he is resting himself
-* tu joku da solo = you are playing by yourself
+* tu joku solo = you are playing by yourself

 **notes:**
  * it is a total of: 6 x 4 = 24 pronouns